hrishi-mane/BlindAid/README.md

 ### Blind Aid Application
-- This repository contains 3 different app that are part of the Blind Aid project which aims to solve the public bus transportation problem for the blind people.
+- This repository contains 3 different app that are part of the Blind Aid project which aims to solve the public bus transportation problem for the blind people, using a voice over interface to establish communication with blind end user with minimal manual input via the screen
 - Three different apps can be found in their individual branches
 - The main customer facing application is in the master branch
 - The other two app are as follows:  1) App for Bus Driver 2) App for Bus Corporation